uwmisl/puddle/README.md

 Python scripts.
 You can [install them both][fancy-pipenv] in a way that doesn't mess with your Python installation.

+We use [Git LFS][lfs] to store larger files.
+If you want to see those larger files (videos, presentations, etc.) make sure to install it.
+Once you have it installed, you can use Git as you usually would.

 Once you have Python 3.6 and `pipenv`, do the following to setup the project:
 ```shell
 # clone and enter the repo